 Yes.
 College policy prohibits both the use of e-cigarettes and chewing tobacco while on College property, except in personal vehicles.

 Yes.
 Smoking or using tobacco products in a personal vehicle is not a violation of this policy as long as it does not impact others.
 Cigarette butts and chewing tobacco must be disposed of properly and not littered on College property.

-Failure to comply with the smoke and tobacco-free policy may result in a fine from the Lake Land College Police Department.
+Failure to comply with the smoke and tobacco-free policy may result in a fine from the Lake Land College Police Department and/or removal from campus.
 The amount of the fine will be noted on the College Police Department website.
 Student violators may also be subject to disciplinary action in accordance with the College’s Student Code of Conduct and Disciplinary Procedures.
-Visitors will be asked to refrain from smoking or using tobacco products, and if they fail to comply, may be asked to leave the campus.

 Lake Land College Health Services

 Provides general information and connections to community resources.
 Also provides the American Lung Association Freedom From Smoking seven week group clinic smoke cessation program.

 For more information, please call 217-234-5276.